aliddell0423/OS_simulator/README.md

 ## SETUP

-make sure that both a config and metadata file are in the same directory, then run:
+Make sure that both a config and metadata file are in the same directory, then run:

 ```
 $ make -f sim04_mf
 $ ./sim04 -rs config2.cnf
 ```
+To see the full program format, simply run the binary file